 We get it.
 Analytics is big business.
-But what message are you sending your employees when you display management information on TV screens, and what impact does it have?
+But what message are you sending your employees when you display management information/metrics on TV screens, and what impact does it have?

 Publicly displayed information is influencing the mood of your employees every minute of every day; the way it’s displayed, the colours you use, the messages it sends to our conscious and subconscious.
 Making sure you get the right message to your employees takes some thought, but get it right and the benefits are enormous.